Skwiix - Musical-Info-Advice-Support

 Picture

-By the turn of the 17th century, a standard bass violin had been established which was somewhat larger than today's cello.
-It was known as a "violone" and frequently partnered with the violin in music of the time.
+By the turn of the 17th century, a standard bass violin was established, somewhat larger than today's Cello.
+It was known as a "violone" and frequently partnered with the violin in the music of the time.

-A big milestone for the cello was the development of wire-wound strings in the mid 17th century, which allowed the size of the instruments to be smaller and their sound to be louder and finer.
-Compared to the traditional gut string, wire-wound strings could handle a much higher string tension and produced a louder sound.
-In Bologna, where the strings had been invented, instrument makers created the first real cello.
-Its size and playability made it ideal for solo work, which gave players the opportunity to make a name as virtuoso cellists.
-By 1700, the cello had become the preferred instrument over the violone and a cello design popularized by famous luthier Antonio Stradivari became the design of choice.
-Almost the entire population of violones were literally sawed apart and resized en masse in imitation of Stradivarius's preferred cello dimensions.
-The cello at that point did not have an endpin, so cellists had to squeeze their knees together to keep the instrument from dropping to the floor.
+A significant milestone for the Cello was the development of wire-wound strings in the mid-17th century, which allowed the size of the instruments to be smaller and their sound to be louder and finer.
+Wire-wound strings could handle a much higher string tension than the traditional gut string, producing a more audible sound.
+Instrument makers created the first real Cello in Bologna, where the strings were invented.
+Its size and playability made it ideal for solo work, which allowed players to make a name as virtuoso cellists.
+By 1700, the Cello had become the preferred instrument over the violone.
+A Cello design popularized by famous luthier Antonio Stradivari became the design of choice.
+Almost the entire population of violones were sawed apart and resized en masse in imitation of Stradivarius's preferred Cello dimensions.
+The Cello, at that point, did not have an endpin, so Cellists had to squeeze their knees together to keep the instrument from dropping to the floor.

-By the mid 18th century, the cello had been standardized at a size similar to today's design.
+By the mid-18th century, the Cello was standardized at a size similar to today's design.

 19th Century (Renaissance)